So, you've stumbled across Dungeon Crawl Stone Soup. I hope you're ready to die a lot.

 w for wield.
 The wield menu displays all valid weapons. - chooses unarmed.

 Q for Quiver.
 This allows you to have projectiles ready to be thrown or fired from a ranged weapon.
+You can quiver things whenever and as often as you'd like because it doesn't count as an action for your character.
 The game will remember what you've quivered for each weapon.

 e for eat.
 Om nom nom nom.